 The Committee is authorized to grant performance awards to participants on terms and conditions established by the Committee.
 The performance criteria to be achieved during any performance period and the length of the performance period is determined by the committee upon the grant of the performance award; provided however, that a performance period cannot be longer than five years.
-Performance awards may be valued by reference to a designated number of shares or by reference to a designated amount of property including cash.
+Performance awards may be valued by reference to a designated amount of property including cash.
 Performance awards may be settled by delivery of cash, shares or other property, or any combination thereof, as determined by the Committee.
 Except as otherwise provided in any award agreement, dividend equivalents credited in connection with a performance award shall be subject to restrictions and risk of forfeiture to the same extent as the performance award with respect to which such dividend equivalents have been credited.